UlinProject/snapmaker-original/firmware/Klipper.md

 ## Can Luban be used?
 Most likely not, Luban does rollbacks strangely and I don't even know why, no oddities with rollbacks to gcode from Cura or similar slicers were noticed.
 But for starters, you can try to print test prints on Luban (on large models such oddities are less noticeable).

-## Weird initial positions that limit the useful area
-After switching to Cura or other slicers, you can experiment and set the correct initial values.
-These values ​​were made so that gcode would work on Luban, otherwise you would constantly hit your head on the printer's borders.